 About the Author:George Kerr served as a United States diplomat to Taiwan during World War II before embarking on a notable career as an author and academic.
 He wrote numerous books and articles about Taiwan and Japan, including Formosa Betrayed and The Taiwan Confrontation Crisis.

-Mitsugu Sakihara was an Okinawa history scholar who served as president of the Hawaii International College and professor at the University of Hawaii-Manoa.
+Mitsugu Sakihara was an Okinawa history scholar who served as the Hawaii International College president and professor at the University of Hawaii-Manoa.